-At the same time, while the IPA believes that risks associated with non-performance are almost entirely mitigated through pay-for-performance contracting, there are other negative outcomes caused by non-performance which may justify being mindful of performance risk.
+At the same time, while the IPA believes that risks associated with non-performance are almost entirely mitigated through pay-for-performance contracting, there are other negative outcomes caused by non-performance which may justify being mindful of performance risk.273 These outcomes include administrative costs borne through the rider to manage contracts associated with non-performing programs and market dilution from especially poorly designed programs.
 The two-step approach proposed as part of ComEd's submittal seeks to punish only those vendors performing especially poorly, and even then provides a second step examination that could allow for the inclusion of that vendor's program.
 It seeks not to punish unfamiliar or unorthodox program design, only egregious non-performance.

 With those considerations in mind, the Agency believes this two-step approach developed by ComEd and participating stakeholders strikes a reasonable balance between competing considerations and agrees with its application to these programs.
 As such, the IPA is not including these three programs pursuant to the recommendation of ComEd.
 The IPA welcomes comments and feedback regarding this determination and the criteria developed by ComEd and interested parties.
-Should some (or all) of these programs be recommended for inclusion in the Final 2017 Plan, Table 9-4 includes the savings and budgets for these programs.
+Should some (or all) of these programs be recommended for inclusion in the Final 2017 Plan, Table 9-4 Table 9-4 includes the savings and budgets for these programs.